mariobodemann/talks/contentful/meetups/gdg-berlin-android/2016-august-daydream/daydream.rst

 How does Cardboard work?
 ------------------------

-* Use 3D data and movement to draw two images,
+* use 3D data and movement to draw two images

-  * one for the left and right eye.
+  * one for the left and right eye

-* Contains Lenses to move things away.
+* contains Lenses to move things away
-* Brain combines image to 3D scene.
+* brain combines image to 3D scene

 ----